 There’s an art to crafting a good set list, and here are 13 set list tips to get you on the right track.

-Putting a great set of your songs together takes more effort than picking tunes out of a hat.
+Putting a great set of songs together takes more effort than picking tunes out of a hat.
 There’s an art to crafting a good set, and here are some set list tips to consider when preparing for your next live show.

-Your set list should not be a one-size-fits-all deal
+Your set list should not be one-size-fits-all

 Your ideal set at an outdoor music festival might be completely different than what you’d play at a local coffeehouse.
 Assuming you have enough songs to vary your set from one show to the next, the particular gig you’re playing should factor into your planning in terms of song selection and order.
 Play to the room, the event, and the crowd.
 Polishing off older tunes, trying something new, or learning specific cover tunes is something you might consider for each show you play.